-Bela plays Murder in an overly dramatic fashion too, but it works well with him because Murder is a confident, powerful, and above all cocky bastard.
+Bela plays Murder in an overly dramatic fashion too, but it works well with him because Legendre is a confident, powerful, and above all cocky bastard.
 He creates high theater with his face and hands, throwing his victims off balance while confusing his enemies.
-Towering and solidly built, the less natural he behaves, the more frightening and unpredictable he becomes to others.
-Who knows what the man is capable of doing?
+Towering and solidly built, the less natural he behaves, the more frightening and unpredictable he becomes.
+Who knows what the man is capable of?
 What will he do?
 What won't he do?

-Murder's delight is hoisting people on their own petard, watching them realize, as their will fades and they succumb to him, that they brought their damnation on themselves.
+Murder's delight is hoisting people upon their own petard, gazing right in their eyes, watching for the despairing moment they realize, as their will fades and they succumb to him, that they brought their damnation on themselves.

 So it's no mystery that Murder is intrigued with Madeline.
 She is the first human Murder ever Zombiefied who didn't have it coming: who was innocent of all knowledge of the machinations that destroyed her.
 What's more, he's dumbfounded that of all of his zombies, his control over her isn't absolute.
 Something of Madeline still remains inside of her.
 When he orders her to commit an atrocity, whatever is left of her will fights him and wins.
 Even as a zombie, Madeline won't soil her hands for another.

 Too bad this was writer Weston's fourth and last movie, as it boldly hints at a writing career just taking off.
-Unfortunately, Weston's screenplay was based on William Buehler Seabrook's novel, THE MAGIC ISLAND.
-And Willie didn't get any credit.
+Unfortunately, Weston's screenplay was ultimately based upon his own story which was plagiarized from William Buehler Seabrook's novel, THE MAGIC ISLAND.
+Willie didn't get any credit.

 *And it's not like you couldn't pull off a magnificent Germanic castle on a high mountain cliff in Hawaii or Haiti or Tahiti.
 The world surprises all of us regardless of age throughout our lives.
 But, man!
 You try and throw a wrench like that at the audience, you better have a better reason than, "Did I mention he's rich?"